CBI gives clean chit to Oommen Chandy in sexual exploitation case | Politics

 - India

-The Central Bureau of Investigation (CBI) has submitted a report in the Chief Judicial Magistrate Court here giving clean chit to former Kerala chief minister Oommen Chandy in the sexual exploitation allegation levelled by a prime accused woman in the sensational solar scam.
+The Central Bureau of Investigation (CBI) has submitted a report in the Chief Judicial Magistrate Court here giving clean chit to former Kerala chief minister Oommen Chandy in the sexual exploitation allegation levelled by a prime accused woman in the sensational solar scam, prompting the Congress to seek apology from Chief Minister Pinarayi Vijayan for recommending central agency probe.

 The CBI submitted the referral report in the court here on Tuesday, sources said.
+The CBI also submitted another referral report in the court exonerating BJP leader A P Abdullakutty in the sexual exploitation complaint by the woman.
+The case against Abdulla Kutty had been registered in 2014 when he was a Congress MLA from Kannur.
+He later joined BJP.

-Last year, the CBI had taken over the investigation into cases against Chandy, former Union minister K C Venugopal and other politicians related to allegations of sexual exploitation by the accused woman.
+The State Congress leaders said here that the CBI had earlier submitted referral reports in the court giving clean chit to four other Congress leaders including AICC general secretary K C Venugopal, Lok Sabha MPs Adoor Prakash and Hibi Eden and MLA K P Anil Kumar who were named as accused in the sexual exploitation case filed by the woman.

 Sources said that the CBI probe has found that there was no basis for the woman's allegation against Chandy as there was no evidence to prove that she had gone to the official residence of then Chief Minister on that particular day.